-The next release of WPCloudDeploy (V4.2.6) will include some performance related updates and so it’s time for us to take a new look at our performance benchmarks.
+The release of V4.2.6 of WPCloudDeploy included some performance related updates and so it’s time for us to take a new look at our performance benchmarks.

 As you might expect, there are multiple items that affect performance, some of which WPCD can control and some of which we can do nothing about.

 - How the website is constructed (lots of plugins? lots of blocking JS code? lots of poorly optimized php code?)

 - Caching (what type is it, is it on or off?)

 - Web server tuning aka “the server stack”

 The only aspects on the above list that WPCD has any real control over are the last two items – especially the last one.

 So, all else being equal, we need to measure performance to make sure that we’re being efficient with the use of server resources.
 We’re not trying to wring every last ounce of performance we can out of our stack – given a choice we would still err on the side of site stability.